 Future of Logistics #5: Cargo Innovations

 Coreteka and Unit.City brought together the best speakers in logistics – experts from Cargofy, UMT, Lardi-Trans, and Vchasno – to communicate on the topic of cargo innovations.
-We discussed how to reduce the costs of cargo transportations and make them less damaging to the environment.
-In the end, we will know how real it is to make cargo transportations less costly and more ecologically safe.
+We discussed how to reduce the costs of cargo transportation and make them less damaging to the environment.
+In the end, we will know how real it is to make cargo transportation less costly and more ecologically safe.

 Igor Boiko, commercial director at UMT and expert in telematics, started the fifth event in the series of Future of Logistics and explained why it’s important to integrate telematics into the field of commercial transport.
-Igor has already been helping many companies to integrate telematics into their work from 2013.
+Igor has already been helping many companies to integrate telematics into their work since 2013.
 From his expertise, he can tell that in the future telematics will be integrated into the work of all transport companies.
 Now, however, he can tell that 90% of companies that use telematics use only 5% of its possibilities.
-Also, with his speech, he highlighted the importance of ecologically safe transportations and predicted that soon all companies will have to worry about tracking transportations of their goods.
+Also, in his speech, he highlighted the importance of ecologically safe transportation and predicted that soon all companies will have to worry about tracking transportation of their goods.

 Young companies have already understood how important it is to present innovative products and services.
 We invited Dmytro Karazhanov, Product Manager and Digital Strategist at Lardi-Trans, to share his company’s experience.
-Lardi-Trans is one of the biggest Ukrainian IT-projects that works on making logistics more modern and comfortable for the customers of the XXI century.
-From the modern services, it provides there are GPS-monitoring of transportations, real-time search for the free cargo and the website about logistics and cargo.
+Lardi-Trans is one of the biggest Ukrainian IT projects that works on making logistics more modern and comfortable for the customers of the XXI century.
+It provides solutions like GPS monitoring, real-time search for free cargo, and a website about logistics and freight.
 Lardi-Trans is not going to stop developing new and innovative systems in the logistics business which was long in need of something fresh.

-Anton Skokov, CEO of Vchasno, explained the importance of making the transportations more optimized and organized.
-The main part of any business being more successful and arranged in the right administration of documents.
+Anton Skokov, CEO of Vchasno, explained the importance of making transportation more optimized and organized.
+The main part of any business is to be more successful and arrange the right administration of documents.
 At Vchasno all document exchange happens online and that makes every deal faster, which in the consequence makes all work faster.
-Exchange of documents online solves many problems that businesses have to deal with daily: loss of the important documents, speed of getting documents and loss of money because of the slow organizational processes.
+Exchange of documents online solves many problems that businesses have to deal with daily: loss of important documents, speed of getting documents, and loss of money because of the slow organizational processes.

-Future of Logistics events continues to share the innovations that are already happening in the business or will happen in the nearest future.
-Now we know that very soon all companies will want to make their work more digitized, optimize the exchange of the important documents and integrate telematics into their work.
-All of these processes already make logistics business more modern and with many young companies coming in the market, who knows what innovations in logistics we will hear about tomorrow.
+Future of Logistics events continue to share the innovations that are already happening in the business or will happen in the near future.
+Now we know that very soon all companies will want to make their work more digitized, optimize the exchange of important documents, and integrate telematics into their work.
+All of these processes already make the logistics business more modern and with many young companies coming into the market, who knows what innovations in logistics we will hear about tomorrow.